ravi9/openvino-wiki/GoogleSummerOfCode.md

 **Difficulty:**
 Medium

-### 10. Multi-channel streaming pipeline with inference application using OpenVINO integration with TensorFlow on Intel device.
+### 10. Multi-channel streaming pipeline with inference application using OpenVINO integration with TensorFlow on Intel device

 **Short description:**
 [OpenVINO integration with TensorFlow](https://github.com/openvinotoolkit/openvino_tensorflow/) is an open-source product for TensorFlow developers who want to accelerate their inference on a variety of Intel compute devices such as CPU, iGPU, VPU ([NCS2](https://ark.intel.com/content/www/us/en/ark/products/140109/intel-neural-compute-stick-2.html)) etc. In this project, developers are expected to create an end-to-end application that can demonstrate streaming from multiple image/video sources and run OpenVINO integration with TensorFlow-based inference on the same multi-stream input.
 It is expected to design and implement an application that can effectively use available multi-core Intel CPUs for latency/throughput mode.
 Task partitioning and scheduling inference applications will be important aspects of this project.
 It is encouraged to create or use existing docker files/images to demonstrate the scalability of the solution.